 “Malaria alone is estimated to rob the continent of US$12 billion per year in lost productivity, investment and associated health care costs.
 It is therefore critical that we sustain the political commitment, as articulated in our continental Agenda 2063, to eliminate malaria in Africa by 2030 through increased domestic financing, increased access to life-saving malaria interventions, as well as more robust health systems,” said H.E.
 Moussa Faki Mahamat, the Chairperson of the African Union Commission.

 The African Union Commission and the RBM Partnership to End Malaria cordially invite you to

 Malaria at the CrossroadsHigh-level briefing luncehon at the sidelines of the African Union Summit.Friday, 26 January 2018 (12:00-14:00)

 Malaria efforts in Africa are at the crossroads.
 While some countries have seen a greater than 20% increase in malaria cases and deaths since 2016, others are showing that beating malaria is possible.
 Held in conjunction with the African Union Summit, the high-level briefing seeks to create a watershed moment in global, regional and national efforts to end malaria on the African continent.
 It will explore a renewed and strengthened commitment to malaria elimination among African Union member States in 2018.

-• H.E.
-Ambassador Claver Gatete, Minister of Finance, Rwanda
+H.E.
+Ambassador Claver Gatete, Minister of Finance, Republic of Rwanda

-• H.E.
-Chief Mgwagwa Gamedze, Minister of Foreign Affairs and International Cooperation, Swaziland
+H.E.
+Chief Mgwagwa Gamedze, Minister of Foreign Affairs and International Cooperation, Kingdom of Swaziland

-• Dr Richard Kamwi, Ambassador, Elimination 8 Ministerial Initiative, Namibia
+Dr. Richard Kamwi, Ambassador, Elimination 8 Ministerial Initiative